veglinus/DT071G_projekt/storyline.md

 Painting that's searchable.
 Gives hint about searching the graveyard.

 ## Graveyard
-Searchable gravestone, you find the key here.
+Searchable gravestone, you find a key here.

 ## Tavern/Inn
 Dialogues with multiple people to throw user off